AI Video Generation in 2026: A Practical Guide to the Best Models

 Best for: Cinematic realism, complex motion, longer clips, Chinese-language prompts

 Getting started: Start with a scene you'd describe to a cinematographer.
-"Close-up of a woman's hands kneading bread dough in a rustic kitchen, warm morning light from a window, steam rising" is the kind of prompt where Wan 2.5 shines.
+"Close-up of a woman's hands kneading bread dough in a rustic kitchen, warm morning light from a window, steam rising" is the kind of 1-shot prompt where Wan 2.5 shines.

 Made by: ByteDance